 This post may contain affiliate links, where we earn from qualifying purchases.
 See more details in the policy page.

-It is based on a recipe I found on a supermarket recipe card in the UK years ago, which I have since adapted a little to suit our tastes.
-It’s incredibly easy to make and so delicious.
-Plus, apart from the richness of the mascarpone, it’s all pretty good for you.
+This is a recipe that I'e made a version of for years, after I found it on a supermarket recipe card in the UK years ago.
+Over the years, I have adapted it a little to suit our tastes and tried out different bases.
+It's incredibly easy to make and tasty, too.

-One of the main adaptations I have made recently is to change the base to a simple gluten-free mixture of dates and pecans.
-It’s quick and easy to make, tasty and much better for you than a typical crumb base.
-True, it’s not got that crunch but it’s a small loss and one I am more than happy to trade.
-If you aren’t convinced then go for a crumb base, the topping is still the main seller of this cheesecake.
+I've tried an adaptation to change the base to a simple gluten-free mixture of dates and pecans.
+It's quick and easy to make, tasty and much better for you than a typical crumb base.
+True, it's not got that crunch but it also holds together that bit better.
+I've made it both ways and shared both options below.

 How long you chill it is a bit up to you - an hour or more is certainly needed but it can easily be make the day ahead of when you need it saving you from doing any work on the day (which can be very handy, if you've got a group coming over!).